Nicola2309/-MS2/testing.md

 - *lightslider.js*- The imported code passed without errors
 - *script.js* - Three Semicolon were missing in my code, I corrected the errors adding semicolons accordingly.
 Screenshot below
 ![JSHint script.js errors](https://github.com/Nicola2309/-MS2/blob/master/assets/images/readme-pics/jshint-script.png)
 - *maps.js* - received just several warnings as shown in the screenshots below.
-The majority of the warinings highlight the use of ES6 and the elements available in that notation, three lines are actually interesting:
+The majority of the warnings highlight the use of ES6 and the elements available in that notation, three lines are actually interesting:
     * 455 : Missing semicolon - Corrected.
     * 150 : Unnecessary semicolon - Corrected.
-    * 142 : The Function declared references an outer scope variable, may leading to confusing semantics - The code works and is efficient with this semantic, its reduced size and specificity eliminates most of the possible human confusion ; in the future and for larger codes I mighit find other solutions to implement functions in it.
+    * 142 : The Function declared references an outer scope variable, may leading to confusing semantics - The code works and is efficient with this semantic, its reduced size and specificity eliminates most of the possible human confusion ; in the future and for larger codes I might find other solutions to implement functions in it.
 ![JSHint maps.js errors](https://github.com/Nicola2309/-MS2/blob/master/assets/images/readme-pics/jshint-map.png)
 ![JSHint maps.js errors](https://github.com/Nicola2309/-MS2/blob/master/assets/images/readme-pics/jshint-map1.png)
 - *myemailjs.js* - Passed without errors